 Constantine

-Constantine was born in 274 CE and was the son of Flavius Valerius Constantius, who was an army officer, and to Helena.
+Constantine was born in 274 CE and was the son of Flavius Valerius Constantius, who was an army officer, and Helena.
 After Constantine’s father was made the rank of Caesar, he left Helena and took Constantine with him so he would be brought up in the Eastern Empire.

-In 305 CE , Galerius Valerius Maximinus and Flavius Valerius Severus were in power, but Constantius was furious that Constantine was overlooked for that position.
+In 305 CE, Galerius Valerius Maximinus and Flavius Valerius Severus were in power, but Constantius was furious that Constantine was overlooked for that position.
 Together, Constantius and Constantine met in Britain and fought battles in the North before Constantius died.
 When Maximian was rejected by his son, Maxentius, he joined Constantine in battle.
 In 312, Constantine invaded Italy and defeated Maxentius at the Milvian Bridge.
 After the battle at the Milvian Bridge, Constantine made an alliance with Licinius, who would be the sole Eastern emperor, but Constantine attacked Licinius in 324 and became the sole emperor of the East and West.

 After Constantine defeated Licinius, he renamed Byzantium as Constantinople.
 He wanted this city to be influenced by his ideas and in his eyes create a second Rome.
 Constantine had an interest in building churches around his city and his empire, thus creating at least 9.
 While Constantine was preparing for battle against the Persians, he fell ill and died in 337.